dnsimple/dnsimple-support/content/articles/account-multi.markdown

 ---

 DNSimple allows a user to be associated with multiple accounts.
-This may happen in two cases:
+This happens in two cases:

 - The user is [added as a member to an existing account](/articles/account-users)
 - The user created a new account